Thank you for your interest in the B.S. Tourism, Event & Recreation Management. For students starting summer 2020

 Event Management: Gain the knowledge and skills necessary to administer and manage commercial and entrepreneurial event service businesses.
 This program includes courses in conference and special event planning, promotion, sponsorship, financial and revenue management, and production.

-To earn a Bachelor of Science in Tourism, Event and Recreation Management, you must successfully complete 120 hours of prescribed coursework.
+To earn a Bachelor of Science in Tourism, Hospitality and Event Management, you must successfully complete 120 hours of prescribed coursework.
 Professional core courses, related option courses and specialization electives are taken during your last two years of work.
 A posting of the full list courses and brief description are listed in the undergraduate catalog for the University of Florida.
 For information about the required coursework, please schedule an appointment with Academic Advisor Daniel Moore:

 Interested in changing your major to Tourism, Event and Recreation Management?
 Click here for more information.